-STARKVILLE, Miss.--Life, liberty and the pursuit of happiness, all ideals for which America's veterans have fought, sacrificed and sometimes died.
+STARKVILLE, Miss.--Life, liberty and the pursuit of happiness are the ideals for which America's veterans have fought, sacrificed and sometimes died.

 For them, Mississippi State annually pays tribute with several activities.